helnazsoltani/airbnb-new-user-booking-prediction/README.md

 ### Question 1: Is a new Airbnb user book any reservation?
 - To answer this, I considered 'NDF as one class and the rest as another class which make the problem of binary classification type.
 - 7 machine learning algorithm were modeled (Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, Ada Boosting, XGBoosting, and multi-layer Perceptron.
-- Based on AUC curve, Xgboosting and Gradient Boosting have highest performances.
+- Based on AUC curve, XGBoosting and Gradient Boosting have highest performances.
 - Hyperparameter tuning for these two algotithm was performed.
 - Feature importance was extracted for these two algorithms.